Wilfred/trifle/code_of_conduct.md

 Members of the community are respectful.
 We're respectful of others, their positions, their skills, their commitments, and their efforts.
-We're respectful of the volunteer efforts that permeate the Baobab community.
+We're respectful of the volunteer efforts that permeate the Trifle community.
 We're respectful of the processes set forth in the community, and we work within them.
 When we disagree, we are courteous in raising our issues.